Updated: Aug 5

 So why does all of this matter, you’re wondering?
 Especially for screenwriters?

 When Hollywood takes their projects to other states, states begin to take notice.
 States and cities that may be known for sports, theater, or even medicine, begin to switch gears and look for ways to jump on Hollywood’s gravy train.
 But the major setback is not the demand, but the supply.
-The city itself is not equipped to meet their demands.
+The city itself is not equipped to meet their needs.

 So what happens?